 When I wrote about bullying in schools, I talked about the participant roles of bystanders.
 As well as the bullies and victims, there are:-

 The Assistants are Crabbe and Goyle to the bullying Malfoy.
 They join in the fun and help out with the bullying.
-Whilst the bully is often readily identifiable in the workplace, the assistants are not so common.
+While the bully is often readily identifiable in the workplace, the assistants are less common.

-The Re-inforcers laugh and point fingers, providing social reinforcement like the rest of House Slytherin.
-At work, these may be the rest of the firm that laugh at the consultants’ inappropriately sexist or racist jokes.
+The Reinforcers laugh and point fingers, providing social reinforcement like the rest of House Slytherin.
+At work, the rest of the firm may laugh at the consultants’ inappropriately sexist or racist jokes.
 These ethical chameleons (according to Brainard) agree with everything their seniors tell them, cut corners and cover up minor errors, and because of this, unfortunately, are seen as more professional than those who display honesty.

-The Outsiders try and keep away and say nothing.
-Their silence acts as tacit approval of the act of bullying -most of Harry’s classmates.
-Who are the outsides in the workplace?
-Sad to say, this role is the one most of us fall into.
+The Outsiders try to keep away and say nothing.
+Their silence tacitly approves of the bullying—most of Harry’s classmates.
+Who are the outsiders in the workplace?
+Sad to say, most of us fall into this role.
 Perhaps out of fear or ignorance, we do not stand up when we should.

 Defenders take a stand against what is wrong, comfort and try to stop the bullies.
 There is no better example of this than Hermione and Ron.
 Bullying and inappropriate behaviour will always exist, unfortunately.